wenhsian41/text_handler/README.md

 # text_handler

-Purpose: Image product descriptions are inputs as below, we can conduct data manipulation to transform them into a desired format so as to imporve customer experiences
+Purpose: Imagine product descriptions are inputs as below, we can conduct data manipulation to transform them into a desired format so as to imporve customer experiences

 inputs are as below<br/><br/>
 inputs = <br/>